-As mentioned in the chapter introduction, unconditional generation produces samples representative of the overall training data, but we often desire more specific outputs.
+Unconditional generation produces samples representative of the overall training data.
+However, there is often a need for more specific outputs.
 Imagine wanting to generate images only of cats, or perhaps digits corresponding to the number '8'.
-How can we steer the diffusion model, which has learned the distribution p(x), to generate samples from a conditional distribution p(x∣y), where y represents the desired condition (e.g., y= 'cat' or y= '8')?
+How can we steer a diffusion model, which has learned the distribution p(x), to generate samples from a conditional distribution p(x∣y), where y represents the desired condition (e.g., y= 'cat' or y= '8')?

 One of the first successful approaches to achieve this is Classifier Guidance.
 The core idea is to leverage a separate, pre-trained classifier model, let's call it pϕ(y∣x), where ϕ represents the classifier's parameters.
 This classifier is trained to predict the class label y given an input x.